yanivcogan/HebrewOCR/README.md

 pytesseract
 mysql-connector

-Pytesseract Installation:
-https://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-w64-setup-v5.0.0-alpha.20200328.exe
+For pytesseract to function properly, first install tesseract: https://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-w64-setup-v5.0.0-alpha.20200328.exe

-After installing pytesseract, set pytesseract.pytesseract.tesseract_cmd (in main.py) to the absolute path to the pytesseract.exe
+After installing tesseract, set pytesseract.pytesseract.tesseract_cmd (in main.py) to the absolute path to the pytesseract.exe (should be somewhere inside the ProgramFiles folder)

 Put the documents into the /images folder, and run the program.
 The searchable pdf files will be output into the /pdf folder.